EV-soft/Clever-Html-Engine/README.md

 # php2html.lib = Clever-Html-Engine
-The fast track to a good web application.
+The fast track to a build UI components and good web applications.

 php2html.lib.php is a PHP library with functions that generates HTML pages and elements.